cuerposaco/martian-robots/README.md

 # Martian Robots

-Discover Mars surface using robots
+Discover Mars surface using robots.

 ## Getting Started

-Run this program with the following command:
+Execute the program using the following command:

 ```shell
 > npm start
 ```

-## Instructions
+## Input Data

-All Instructions are located into `data/intructions.txt` file, used when start the program If you want use another commands, change the content of file and run program again
+Input Data are located into `data/intructions.txt` file, loaded when the program has started.
+If you want provide another data, change the content of file and execute the program again.